AdaCore/spark2014/docs/ug/install.rst

 Installation of |GNATprove|
 ===========================

+In general, you will need to install a recent version of GNAT (that supports Ada 2012 syntax) to compile |SPARK| programs.

-We recommend to first install GPS (and optionally GNAT), and then install
-|GNATprove| under the same location.
-Alternatively, you can install the
-GNATbench plug-in for Eclipse instead of GPS, using the Eclipse installation mechanism.
+For analyzing |SPARK| programs, we recommend to first install GPS and then install |GNATprove| under the same location.
+Alternatively, you can install the GNATbench plug-in for Eclipse instead of GPS, using the Eclipse installation mechanism.